-At Auburn University, Elizabeth is the principal singing instructor for the Department of Theatre.
-She has served as music director in Nunsense, Once Upon a Mattress, Assassins, Is There Life After High School?, The Drowsy Chaperone, and Chicago.
-She has served as vocal director in Vinegar Tom and The Integration of Tuskegee High School.
+At Auburn University, Elizabeth is the music theatre singing specialist for the Department of Theatre.
+Since 2014, she has served as music director or vocal director in over ten theatre productions, including The Integration of Tuskegee High School, The Drowsy Chaperone, and Big Fish, most recently.
 She directed and music-directed Elegies: A Song Cycle and Puttin’ on the Hits (an original cabaret show co-conceived and co-directed with Auburn colleague Jeri Dickey).

 Dr. Benson holds a master of music degree from New England Conservatory, and a doctorate from The City University of New York Graduate Center.
 She is the leading scholar on the art songs of Tom Cipullo.
 Her article “Reclaiming ‘Romantic’: The Art Songs of Tom Cipullo” is published in The Journal of Singing, and she has presented on Cipullo at conferences for the National Association of Teachers of Singing.
 She has published research on contemporary voice pedagogy in American Music Teacher and has presented on this topic at conferences for The Voice Foundation, the National Association of Teachers of Singing, the Association for Popular Music Education, and the College Music Society.
 Her book, Training Contemporary Commercial Singers provides detailed perspectives on the field of CCM voice pedagogy, and analyzes pedagogical trends according to topic (in press, Compton Publishing).

 Benson, Elizabeth Ann, Training Contemporary Commercial Singers, Oxford: Compton Publishing, 2019 (in press).